rkk5603/allele_specific_transcriptomics/README.md

 ## Targe descriptions
 ### 11_F2_fetch_mRNA
 RNA seq reads for F2 samples are retrieved from SRA.

 ### 12_F2rawQC
 Performs fastp on F2 mRNA fastq files and multiQC to compare before/after low quality read and adapter trimming.

 ### 13_F2_align_F1transcriptome
 The mRNA-seq reads for each F2 sample are aligned to their respective parental F1 transcriptomes.

+### 14
+Post-processing of mRNA seq alignment and allele-specific read counting.